nokia/ntt/docs/conformance/remaining-work.md

 change makes it fail with the original symptom ("PTC never ran at all"), so the test is load-bearing.
 The 8-case equivalence probe that found this now reports **8/8 identical verdicts** across the two clocks, up from 7/8.

+### 1w.
+A forked PTC's verdict does not reach the testcase under `--live` — SCOPED, not started

+Found 2026-09-14 while probing §1y.
+This is the most serious of the live-mode gaps because it produces a **hollow pass**: the testcase reports `pass` while a PTC that ran to completion set `fail`.

+    function late_fail() runs on C {
+        p.send("x");
+        timer d := 0.3; d.start; d.timeout;
+        setverdict(fail, "PTC ran to completion");
+    }
+    testcase tc() runs on C system C {
+        var C q := C.create; connect(self:p, q:p);
+        q.start(late_fail());
+        q.done;
+        setverdict(pass);
+    }

+    virtual -> fail ("PTC ran to completion")   <- correct --live  -> pass                             <- the PTC's verdict is lost

+The PTC does run: wall-clock time shows the full 0.3 s elapsing, and with §1x fixed its sends are delivered.
+So this is verdict *merging*, not scheduling.
+ETSI 21.3 makes the testcase verdict the merge of every component's, worst-wins.

+It is the exact failure class the 2026-08-10 correction was about — an engine reporting a pass that nothing earned — reappearing on the path the conformance corpus does not cover.
+The corpus runs under the virtual clock, where merging works, so no fixture can catch this and the gate will stay green however long it remains open.
+That is an argument for fixing it on its own merits rather than waiting for a number to move.

+Worth fixing before §1y: a lost verdict is worse than a mistimed wait, and the two may share a cause in how a forked PTC's exit is reconciled with the MTC on the real clock.

 ### 1z. `decvalue` structured decode — SCOPED, not started